plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

     make -f Makefile.SSE3.gcc

-If the compile takes longer than a minute, use Ctrl-C to stop it and copy the file from the _/scratch/_ directory, where Paul has placed a pre-compiled copy, to your _bin_ directory:
+If the compile takes longer than a minute, use Ctrl-C to stop it and copy the file from the _/scratch/_ directory, where we have placed a pre-compiled copy, to your _bin_ directory:

     cp /scratch/pol02003/pol02003/raxmlHPC-SSE3 ~/bin